-To continue coverage once your County contributions end, or if the County contribution is less than the cost of your premiums, you must make biweekly premium payments directly to the County.
+To continue coverage once your County contributions end, or if the County contribution is less than the cost of your premiums, you must make biweekly premium payments directly to the County's Direct Bill services third-party administrator.
+Their contact information can be found on the back cover of this book.

 After one year on leave, if you have continued your health plan premiums payments, you may qualify for extended health coverage under COBRA continuation of coverage provisions.1

-If you are considering a Leave of Absence, be sure to read the Leave of Absence section of the chapter on Miscellaneous Benefits and Employee Notices in Appendix B. You should also review a copy of the County's Leave of Absence Program Handbook (https://hr.ventura.org/benefits/absence-management-disability-plans).
+If you are considering a Leave of Absence, be sure to read the Absence Management Program section on Miscellaneous Benefits in Chapter 6 and Employee Notices in Appendix B. You should also review a copy of the County's Absence Management Program Handbook (https://hr.ventura.org/benefits/absence-management-disability-plans).